Mathef/docs-4-ai/crawl4ai_docs.md

 ### Great themes available

-There\'s a stack of good looking themes available for MkDocs.
+There's a stack of good looking themes available for MkDocs.
 Choose between the built in themes: mkdocs and readthedocs, select one of the third-party themes (on the MkDocs Themes wiki page as well as the MkDocs Catalog), or build your own.